-Kat and Bianca Straford may be sisters but all comparisons end there.
-Kat is an outspoken, independent feminist.
-Bianca is a social butterfly who wants nothing more to be popular, ...
+Kat and Bianca Stratford may be sisters, but all comparisons end there.
+Kat is an outspoken, independent feminist, while Bianca is a social butterfly who wants nothing more to be popular, ...
 See full summary »

 Network: CW; Genre: Teen Drama; Content Rating: TV-PG (some language and suggested sex); Perspective: Contemporary (star range: 1 – 4);

 Part a star vehicle for the adorable Joanna Garcia ("Reba") and part an adaptation of Zoey Dean's book "How to Teach Filthy Rich Girls", "Privileged" as a bubbly, agreeable even addicting guilty pleasure.
 The show starts promising and then does all it can to let the air out of all the fun.

 Garcia stars as highly-educated and seemingly unemployable college grad Megan who is presented with an opportunity of a lifetime.
 In exchange for tutoring Ann Archer's spoiled daughters, Sage (Ashley Newbrough) and Rose (Lucy Hale), she gets to live in a gorgeous Malibu mansion, drive a sports car, hang out with her best friend Charlie (Michael Cassidy) and get advice from the mansion's chef Marco (Allan Louis), who serves as the show's all-knowing advice-giver for Megan.